mayupatel/Machine_learning/README.md

 ML_classification:

-- Topics covered here are: LDA analysis and PCA with LDA
+- Topics covered here are: LDA analysis, PCA with LDA, kmeans and hierarchical clustering, and logistic regression
 - Dataset used here are: Iris data and SCLC_study_output data, and toy_data_LDA

 Assignment_PCA: